What is a Stock Dividend?

 4. Determine the number of shares Colin now owns:

 Before the stock dividend, Colin owned 1% (1,000 / 100,000) of the total outstanding shares.
-Since a stock dividend is given to all shareholders, Colin’s ownership in ABC Company remains the same.
+Since a stock dividend is given to all shareholders, Colin’s ownership percentage in ABC Company remains the same.

 Therefore, Colin would own 1% of the new total shares outstanding or 1% x 110,000 = 1,100.
 The number is identical to increasing Colin’s 1,000 shares by the 10% stock dividend.